layuntaFelipe/house-market-app/README.md

 This project was great for me to learn more about how to talk to an API, work with Firebase Storage and Authentication, Routers, and Maps.

-Check the website out on: https://house-market-app-plum.vercel.app/
+Check the website out at: https://house-market-app-plum.vercel.app/

 ## Roadmap